Mbed-TLS/TF-PSA-Crypto/README.md

 ### Tool versions

-You need the following tools to build the library from the main branch with the provided CMake files:
+You need the following tools to build the library from the main branch with the provided CMake files.
+PSA-Crypto minimum tool version requirements are set based on the versions shipped in the latest or penultimate (depending on the release cadence) long-term support releases of major Linux distributions, namely at time of writing: Ubuntu 20.04, RHEL 8, SLES 15 ...

 * A C99 toolchain (compiler, linker, archiver).
 We actively test with GCC 5.4, Clang 3.8.
 More recent versions should work.
 Slightly older versions may work.
-* Python 3.6 to generate the test code, and to generate sample programs in the main branch.
+* Python 3.6.5 to generate the test code, and to generate sample programs in the main branch.
 * Perl to run the tests, and to generate some source files in the main branch.
-* CMake 3.10.2 or later.
+* CMake 3.16.3 or later.
+* Doxygen 1.8.14 or later.

 ### Generated source files in the main branch